Fordson: Tractors

-Ford experimental tractor development, 1907-1916
+Ford experimental tractor development, 1907–1916

 Henry Ford grew up in an extended family of farmers in Wayne County a few miles from Detroit, Michigan in the late 19th century.
-At the time, farm work was extremely arduous, because on the typical farm virtually nothing could get done without manual labour or animal labour as the motive power.
+At the time, farm work was extremely arduous, because, on the typical farm, virtually nothing could get done without manual labor or animal labor as the motive power.
 As his interest in automobiles grew, he also expressed a desire to "lift the burden of farming from flesh and blood and place it on steel and motors."
 In the early 20th century, he began to build experimental tractors from automobile components.
 Four years after founding the Ford Motor Company in 1903, Ford finished his first experimental tractor in 1907 on Woodward Avenue in Detroit, referring to it as the "Automobile Plow".
 Approximately 600 gasoline-powered tractors were in use on American farms in 1908.
-Fordson tractor design was headed by Eugene Farkas and József Galamb, both involved in the design of the successful Ford Model T automobile.
+Fordson tractor design was headed by Eugene Farkas and József Galamb, who had previously been involved in the design of the legendary Ford Model T.

 Traction engines had been around for a while, but they were large, heavy, expensive machines suited to prairie grain farming more than to small family farms in other regions.
 In the early 1910s, North America and Europe were hungry for small, inexpensive tractors, and many people seized on the Model T as a platform with which to create them.
-Clearly the idea of an auto-like tractor, made using auto-like parts and methods or by conversion from autos, was ripe.
-American engineer, inventor, and businessman Henry Ford built experimental tractors from automobile components during the early 20th century, and launched a prototype known as the Model B in August 1915.
+The idea of an auto-like tractor, made using auto-like parts and methods or by conversion from autos, was ripe.
+American engineer, inventor, and businessman Henry Ford built experimental tractors from automobile components during the early 20th century and launched a prototype known as the Model B in August 1915.
 Further prototypes, with a dedicated tractor design, followed in 1916.
 With World War I raging in Europe, the first regular-production Henry Ford & Son tractors were exported to the U.K. in 1917 to expand British agriculture.
 In 1918, exports continued, the tractors began to be labeled as Fordsons, and U.S. domestic sales began.
 Sales boomed in 1918 and 1919.